sony/model_optimization/model_compression_toolkit/quantizers_infrastructure/pytorch/inferable_quantizers/README.md

 To use the `BasePyTorchInferableQuantizer` class, you will need to have PyTorch installed.
 If PyTorch is not installed, an exception will be raised.

-Once you have PyTorch installed, you can use the `BasePyTorchInferableQuantizer` class by importing it from the package where it is located.
+Once you have PyTorch installed, you can use the `BasePyTorchInferableQuantizer` class by importing it and implementing a quantizer.

 ## Usage